 \subsection{Audio signal processing}

 Through synthesizing audio signals or corresponding text, data augmentation enhances the model's performance in audio signal processing tasks. \citet{wu2023improving} proposed a data augmentation method employing ChatGPT to ‘mix-up’ pairs of captions in the Clotho dataset \citep{drossos2020clotho}, and generate more complex and diverse in-domain training data for automated audio captioning.
-Conducting an ablation experiment, the results show that the ChatGPT mix-up method improves the SPIDEr-FL score by 1.9 or 2.4 points in the cases where other model components are different.
-Compared to other top methods such as \citet{xu2022sjtu} and \citet{ye2022automated}, the proposed approach is state-of-the-art regarding the SPIDEr-FL metric and demonstrates strong performance in other metrics such as METEOR, CIDEr, SPICE, and SPIDEr.
+Conducting an ablation experiment, the results show that the ChatGPT mix-up method improves the SPIDEr-FL score \citep{drossos2020clotho} by 1.9 or 2.4 points in the cases where other model components are different.
+Compared to other top methods such as \citet{xu2022sjtu} and \citet{ye2022automated}, the proposed approach is state-of-the-art regarding the SPIDEr-FL metric and demonstrates strong performance in other metrics such as METEOR \citep{denkowski2014meteor}, CIDEr \citep{vedantam2015cider}, SPICE \citep{anderson2016spice}, and SPIDEr (a combination metric using SPICE and CIDEr).
 For spoken semantic parsing (SSP), when unpaired text is lacking in current textual datasets, \citet{sharma2023augmenting} suggested prompting Llama2 to generate transcript-semantic parse data (unpaired text) for both existing and new domains.
-Employing the data generated by Llama2 with JAT (Just Add Text) and TTS (Text-to-Speech) can enhance the performance of SSP by a significant margin of 1.4\% EM and 2.6\% EM absolute for both existing and new domains. \citet{latif2023can} evaluated the effectiveness of ChatGPT in annotating speech data for speech emotion recognition (SER).
-The results show that when using the data augmented by samples with ChatGPT labels the unweighted average recall (UAR) is obviously improved compared to using the actual IECMOAP labels in both within-corpus and cross-corpus settings.
-Additionally, compared to previous studies, the UAR of the proposed method is about 2 to 3 points higher than the second place.
-A new approach called subword-based neural text augmentation \citep{tarjan2020deep} is proposed, and in this approach, GPT-2 is first applied to generate augmentation data for an ASR language model.
-This approach achieved a significant improvement in the word error rate (WER) of the online automatic speech recognition (ASR) system on Hungarian call center conversations, and the WER is reduced from 21.9\% to 19.6\%.
-In terms of WER and its ability to recognize out-of-vocabulary (OOV) words, subword-based neural text augmentation outperforms the original word-based data augmentation technique \citep{wang2019improving}.
+Employing the data generated by Llama2 with JAT (Just Add Text) and TTS (Text-to-Speech) can enhance the performance of SSP by a significant margin of 1.4\% and 2.6\% EM scores absolute for both existing and new domains. \citet{latif2023can} evaluated the effectiveness of ChatGPT in annotating speech data for speech emotion recognition (SER).
+The results show that when using the data augmented by sampling with ChatGPT labels, the unweighted average recall (UAR) is obviously improved compared to using the actual IECMOAP \citep{busso2008iemocap} labels in both within-corpus and cross-corpus settings.
+Additionally, compared to previous studies, the UAR of the proposed method is about 2 to 3 points higher than the second place. \citet{tarjan2020deep} proposed an approach called subword-based neural text augmentation, in which GPT-2 is applied to generate augmentation data for an automatic speech recognition (ASR) model.
+This approach achieves a significant improvement on the word error rate (WER) of the online ASR system on Hungarian call center conversations, and the WER is reduced from 21.9\% to 19.6\%.
+In terms of WER and the ability to recognize out-of-vocabulary (OOV) words, the subword-based neural text augmentation method outperforms the original word-based data augmentation technique \citep{wang2019improving}.
 At the same time, it maintains a relatively small vocabulary size and low memory requirements for the system. \citet{kim2023adversarial} introduced a technique to produce high-fidelity respiratory sound samples, leveraging an audio diffusion model as a conditional neural vocoder.
 By employing a proposed adversarial fine-tuning approach, the generated samples are seamlessly integrated with authentic data to alleviate distribution inconsistencies between synthetic and real samples, which improves the performance of respiratory sound classification.
-On the ICBHI dataset \citep{rocha2018alpha}, the proposed method, adversarial Fine-tuning with synthetic samples, achieved a 2.24\% improvement in the ICBHI score and up to 26.58\% improvement in accuracy for minority classes over the baseline, AST \citep{gong2021ast} fine-tuning without synthetic samples.
+On the ICBHI dataset \citep{rocha2018alpha}, the proposed method, adversarial Fine-tuning with synthetic samples, achieves a 2.24\% improvement in the ICBHI score \citep{rocha2018alpha} and up to 26.58\% improvement in accuracy for minority classes over the baseline, AST \citep{gong2021ast} fine-tuned without synthetic samples.